 While a traditional oncological second opinion can be useful, talking to a long-term MM survivor a long-term survivor who has experienced and studied both conventional and non-conventional cancer care may identify issues that a conventional oncologist won’t.

 For example, have you talked to your oncologist about:

 These topics are a critical part of treating your MM.
-You must look at this process holistically– meaning that fighting MM is about more than selecting radiation or chemotherapy.
+You must look at this process holistically– meaning that fighting MM is about more than the FDA approved “standard-of-care” therapy plan.
 There are many aspects to successfully treating MM and as a 25 plus year survivor, I know better than anyone how important these aspects are to long-term survival.

 If you or a loved one have been diagnosed with Multiple Myeloma, let me say this loud and clear: